 How to configure Revu to display pages at a true 1:1 paper size.

 You may have noticed that documents on your monitor are not displayed at their “real world” size even when the zoom level is set to 100%.
-This article explains how you can calibrate Revu, so that the onscreen PDF is the same size as it would on a real piece of paper, of the same dimensions.
+This article explains how you can calibrate Revu so that the onscreen PDF is the same size as it would on the printed page.

 What you’ll need